- Ph.D., English, Purdue University

 - ENGL 3100 Approaches to Literature (Undegraduate)

-- Assistant Professor, Department of English, UNC Charlotte
+- Associate Professor, Department of English, UNC Charlotte

 - Affiliate Faculty, Latin American Studies, UNC Charlotte